 The trails at Historic Mill Creek Discovery Park allow for even the novice hiker to get out and enjoy.

 Historic Mill Creek Discovery Park offers more than three miles of groomed hiking trails that allows you to truly explore the beauty of northern Michigan.
-The youngest visitors to Historic Mill Creek Discovery Park will have a blast on the Forest Friends Play Area, featuring the Chickadee Zip Line, the Water Power Station, and at the Sounds of the Forest interactive.
+Visitors of all ages to Historic Mill Creek Discovery Park will have a blast at the Forest Friends Play Area, featuring the Chickadee Zip Line, making birds sing on the Evergreen Trail’s Sounds of the Forest station, and taking in the view from the Treetop Discovery Tower.

 The Adventure Tour at Historic Mill Creek Discovery Park is a high-flying trek through the treetops that bring you closer to nature than you thought possible.
 Explore the forest understory on the Forest Canopy Bridge, then fly like an eagle down the Eagle’s Flight Zip Line.
 See if you can spot the fish in the mill pond!